appfarms/CoreTextLabel/README.md

 CoreTextLabel
 =============

-UILabel replacement to draw NSAttributedString or HTML with custom font and color in iOS applications. "numberOfLines" and "truncation" (NSLineBreakByTruncatingTail) is supported.
+With CoreTextLabel you are able draw NSAttributedString or HTML with custom font and color in iOS (>= 5.0) applications.
+"numberOfLines" and "truncation" (NSLineBreakByTruncatingTail) is also supported.

 ## Example